 4.2 Plan Activation and Response Mobilization

-Normally, upon receiving initial notification of an incident involving release of a hazardous chemical into the environment, the individual having on-scene authority will assess the magnitude of the problem and potential threat to personnel, equipment, and environment.
-If the situation warrants, the person having authority to invoke the response plan will activate the plan, notify members of the Incident Management (Response) team and, as soon as possible, report to the Incident Commander.
+Normally, upon receiving initial notification of an incident involving the release of a hazardous chemical into the environment, the individual having on-scene authority will assess the magnitude of the problem and potential threat to personnel, equipment, and environment.
+If the situation warrants, the person having the authority to invoke the response plan will activate the plan, notify members of the Incident Management (Response) team and, as soon as possible, report to the Incident Commander.
 Situations must be assessed on an on-going basis to develop an appropriate response strategy.

 For each type of emergency, the plan should include a specific Emergency Action Checklist.
 The action items may include the following: